tktracker/IntuneDocs/intune/apps/app-provisioning-profile-ios.md

 ## Introduction

-Apple iOS line-of-business apps that are assigned to iPhones and iPads are built with an included provisioning profile and code that is signed with a certificate.
-When the app is run, iOS confirms the integrity of the iOS app and enforces policies that are defined by the provisioning profile.
+Apple iOS/iPadOS line-of-business apps that are assigned to iPhones and iPads are built with an included provisioning profile and code that is signed with a certificate.
+When the app is run, iOS/iPadOS confirms the integrity of the iOS/iPadOS app and enforces policies that are defined by the provisioning profile.
 The following validations happen:

-- **Installation file integrity** - iOS compares the app's details with the enterprise signing certificate's public key.
+- **Installation file integrity** - iOS/iPadOS compares the app's details with the enterprise signing certificate's public key.
 If they differ, the app's content might have changed, and the app is not allowed to run.
-- **Capabilities enforcement** - iOS attempts to enforce the app's capabilities from the enterprise provisioning profile (not individual developer provisioning profiles) that are in the app installation (.ipa) file.
+- **Capabilities enforcement** - iOS/iPadOS attempts to enforce the app's capabilities from the enterprise provisioning profile (not individual developer provisioning profiles) that are in the app installation (.ipa) file.

 The enterprise signing certificate that you use to sign apps typically lasts for three years.
 However, the provisioning profile expires after a year.
 While the certificate is still valid, Intune gives you the tools to proactively assign a new provisioning profile to devices that have apps that are nearing expiry.